Archan6el/archan6el.github.io/_writeups/2025/TAMUctf-2025/Backdoored.md

 ![image](https://github.com/user-attachments/assets/8bfa2d3e-9a96-4a0b-9dc8-58a3d5c3f64a)

 Now we just have to find the flag.
 There's many ways to do this.
-You could use the Python [Anvil](https://github.com/Intergalactyc/anvil-new/tree/master) library, or used [NPTExplorer](https://www.minecraftforum.net/forums/mapping-and-modding-java-edition/minecraft-tools/1262665-nbtexplorer-nbt-editor-for-windows-and-mac).
+You could use the Python [Anvil](https://github.com/Intergalactyc/anvil-new/tree/master) library, or use [NPTExplorer](https://www.minecraftforum.net/forums/mapping-and-modding-java-edition/minecraft-tools/1262665-nbtexplorer-nbt-editor-for-windows-and-mac).
 Or, if you have Minecraft, you can just pop the world into minecraft.

 I just copy and pasted the `world` directory into my Windows Minecraft `saves` directory